Naldo85/dino-game-project-dio/README.md

 # dino-game-project
-Projetc development with java script adn css
+Projetc development with java script and css